briancavalier/hello-wire.js/README.md

 	// The hello-world module returns a constructor function, which
 	// wire.js will call to create the instance, passing a single
-	// parameter, the DOM Node whose id is "hello".
+	// parameter, the first DOM Node with the CSS class "hello".
 This uses
 	// JSON Reference syntax along with the `dom!` resolver provided
 	// by the `wire/dom` plugin below.
 	create: {
 		module: 'hello-wired',
-		args: { $ref: 'dom!hello' }
+		args: { $ref: 'dom.first!.hello' }
 	},

 	// Invoke the sayHello method on the instance after it is